 Problematic drinking can range in severity from occasionally drinking in excess (also known as binge drinking) to alcohol dependence and alcoholism.
 There are many shades of gray in between.
 For most, the occasional drink here and there does not evolve into a substance use disorder or addiction.
 Others have a more challenging relationship with alcohol.
-To have a drinking problem, it is not necessary to exhibit all of the symptoms of an alcohol use disorder as defined in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+To have a drinking problem, it is not necessary to exhibit all of the symptoms of an alcohol use disorder as defined in the DSM.
 Even if you only have a few symptoms, you could still benefit from alcohol addiction recovery.

 Speak to a Caring Recovery Guide Right Now